Why am I feeling stuck in life?

 Why Do I Feel Like My Life Is Going Nowhere?

-Have you ever been in a season of your life, and it feels like you are at full speed, but in reality, you are going nowhere?
+Have you ever been in a season of your life, when it feels like you are at full speed, but in reality, you are going nowhere?
 It seems like everyone else is moving forward, except you.
 Are you convinced that you are forgotten, shelved, or misplaced?

 One of the more challenging emotions in midlife happens when we are feeling stuck.
 Inspiration is gone, enthusiasm is waning, and daily life can feel like one giant sinkhole of repetition.
 Can you tell that I am speaking from experience?
 Yes, I have struggled with the “suck of stuck “in my life.